 If contrast dye is used, there is a risk for allergic reaction to the dye.
-Tell your health care provider if you are allergic to or sensitive to medications, contrast, or iodine.
+Tell your healthcare provider if you are allergic to or sensitive to medicines, contrast, or iodine.

-If you take the diabetes medicine metformin or Glucophage, alert your health care provider before having IV contrast.
-It can cause a rare condition called metabolic acidosis.
-If you take metformin, you will be asked to stop taking it 24 hours before and for 48 hours after your CT scan.
+If you take the diabetes medicines metformin or Glucophage, alert your healthcare provider before having IV contrast.
+It may be necessary to stop taking it 24 hours before and for 48 hours after your CT scan.
 A blood test may be needed before you can start taking metformin again.

 Certain things may make a CT scan of the pancreas less accurate.
 These include:

 You may have a CT scan as an outpatient or as part of your stay in a hospital.
 Procedures may vary depending on your condition.